benjamin-02/docker-training/training-container102/training-container102.md

 11: Create a detached container named websrv from the ozgurozturknet/webkayit image.
-Let it be connected to the "alistirma-agi" network.
+Let it be connected to the "training-network" network.
 Restrict it to use maximum 2 logical cpu.
 Publish port 80 with port 80 on the host.
 Make sure that env.list file is passed to this container as enviroment variable.

 ```
 docker container run -d -p 80:80 --name websrv --network training-network --cpus="2" --env-file .\env.list ozgurozturknet/webkayit
 ```

 12: Create a detached container named mysqldb from ozgurozturknet/webdb image.
-Let it be connected to the "alistirma-agi" network.
+Let it be connected to the "training-network" network.
 Restrict it to use maximum 1gb memory.
 Make sure that envmysql.list file is passed to this container as enviroment variable.

 ```
 docker container run -d --name mysqldb --network training-network --memory=1g --env-file .\envmysql.list ozgurozturknet/webdb